 After receiving a request for a video interview in which I would need to know about the Alliance’s history, former President Bob Bangert dropped off three huge (and heavy) 3’ X 3’ archival scrapbooks at my door.
 It took me over two days to leaf through it all.
 Wow!

 As I read I wondered if Broward County would have turned out differently if the likes of these people had engaged their talents there.
 Instead, most people that loved and understood native Florida packed up and moved north to find what they lost again.
 As a consequence, that knowledge by and large is lost to Broward County.
 (I worked on a restoration plan for a park there and had to bring in out-of county expertise.)

 Not so here.
 Our founding members planted their feet and took a stand.
-Though we have sadly lost some of them, some are still with us.
-They are eager for the next generations to take up the work they so painstakingly built year after year.
+We have sadly lost all but Carol Herzog.
+We know they were eager for the next generation to take up the work they so painstakingly performed year after year.

-It has been my delight to tap into the knowledge, experience, and kindness of the Conservation Alliance network, including past presidents George jones, Kevin Stinnette, Charles Grande, Bob Bangert, and Andy Brady.
+It has been my delight to tap into the knowledge, experience, and kindness of the Conservation Alliance network, including past presidents George Jones, Kevin Stinnette, Charles Grande, Bob Bangert, Lace Vitunac, and Andy Brady.

 If past is prelude we are indeed fortunate in St. Lucie County.
 The Alliance made a huge difference in the quality of life here.
 Our challenges, however, will only intensify in this era of panicked short-term thinking overlaid by climate unpredictability, but we really do have a sturdy pair of legs to stand on, thanks to the dedication of some very lovely people.

 IT’S TIME FOR THE NEW GENERATION TO MAKE THEIR CONTRIBUTIONS.